GeniSysAI/Server/README.md

 ## About GeniSys AI

 GeniSys AI is an open source Artificial Intelligence Assistant Network using Computer Vision, Natural Linguistics and the Internet of Things.
-GeniSys uses a system based on [TASS A.I](https://github.com/TASS-AI/TASS-Facenet "TASS A.I") for [vision](https://github.com/GeniSysAI/Vision "vision"), an [NLU engine](https://github.com/GeniSysAI/NLU "NLU engine") for natural language understanding, in browser speech synthesis and speech recognition for speech and hearing, all homed on a dedicated Linux server in your home and managed via an online operating system.
+GeniSys uses a system based on [TASS A.I](https://github.com/TASS-AI/TASS-Facenet "TASS A.I") for [vision](https://github.com/GeniSysAI/Vision "vision"), an [NLU engine](https://github.com/GeniSysAI/NLU "NLU engine") for natural language understanding, in browser speech synthesis and speech recognition for speech and hearing, all homed on a dedicated Linux server in your home and managed via a secure UI.

 [![GeniSys AI Structure](images/GeniSys-Structure.png)](https://github.com/GeniSysAI)